Joshua Eargle: Coaching career

+Eargle returned back to the Lone Star state after taking the Tight Ends/Run Game Coordinator role at the University of Texas at El Paso.

 Personal life

 Eargle met his wife, Kristen, while in college at the University of Memphis.
 After completing her journalism degree at Memphis, Kristen got her start in TV sports journalism as a sports producer and fill-in reporter at WVUE Fox 8 in New Orleans.
 She later became a sports reporter and anchor for WBRZ in Baton Rouge, Louisiana while also working as a sideline reporter for WHNO and Cox Sports Television in New Orleans.
 During Joshua's tenure at ETBU in Texas, Kristen was hired by KLTV to be a morning show anchor and launched Good Morning East Texas Weekend.

 Following his 2018 season at Austin Peay, Eargle won a national online public vote for his work in raising awareness for his young daughter Landrey's fight against the life-threatening illnesses that she's been battling her entire life.
 The Rare Disease Champion award is presented by Uplifting Athletes to "a leader in the world of college football who has realized his or her potential to make a positive and lasting impact on the rare disease community."